Jussie Smollett Released From Jail After 6 Days - E! Online

 After the order, Jussie was seen walking out of the jail and getting into an SUV on Wednesday evening.
 He did not speak to reporters.

 "We've been complaining about the disparate treatment of African Americans in the judicial system regardless of what you think about this case.
 Some people might think Mr. Smollett is guilty.
-I disagree," Jussie's lawyer said after his release.
+I disagree," Jussie's lawyer, Nenye Uche, told reporters after his release.
 "But a real question is should Black men be locked into jail for a class four felony.
 Shame on you if you think they should.
 That's a disgrace.
 It's wrong.

-His lawyer said Jussie has not eaten in six days, only consuming ice water.
+The attorney said Jussie has not eaten in six days, only consuming ice water.
 "Maybe he knew spiritually something we didn't know," he added.

 Beyond the 150 days in county jail, Jussie was also sentenced to 30 months of felony probation and ordered to pay about $120,000 in restitution to the city and a fine of $25,000.